An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 • Tenant Screening: The data cannot be used to evaluate a potential tenant for a housing rental.

-• Credit or Insurance Eligibility: It is illegal to use the information to grant or deny consumer credit or insurance.
+• Credit or Insurance Eligibility: Using the information to grant or deny consumer credit or insurance is illegal.

 • Educational Qualifications: The service cannot be used to verify an individual’s eligibility for admission to an academic institution or for scholarship purposes.